microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 Make sure you have completed the pre-work covered in the previous challenge: [Challenge00 - Pre-requisites: Technical and knowledge requirements for completing the Challenges](../Challenge00-Prerequistes/ReadMe.md).

-* Azure API for FHIR needs to be deployed in Active Directory tenants for Data control plane authorization and Resource control plane for resources.
+* **Create Secondary AD tenant**: Azure API for FHIR needs to be deployed in Active Directory tenants for Data control plane authorization and Resource control plane for resources.
 Most of the companies lock down Active Directory App Registration for security where you can't publish App, register roles or grant permissions.
 So, you will create local Active Directory which is free.
 This will
    * Go to Portal, navigate to Azure Active Directory.
 Click "Create a tenant".
 Give it a name for example: "{yourname}fhirad" for Organization name and Initial domain name and click Create.
 This will be referred to as **Secondary AD** in this page for clarity.

-* Primary script deployer is going to be PowerShell.
+* **Install PowerShell modules**: Primary script deployer is going to be PowerShell.
 Using either the Azure PowerShell or Windows PowerShell and make sure you are running it as administrator.    * Install Azure Commandlets and Azure AD Commandlets.

    ```powershell
    Install-Module Az